towhee-io/towhee-docs/docs/developer-guides/framework/DAG-details.md

 **YAML**

 The YAML is the file to illustrate and generate the pipeline.
-In current stage, pipeline contributors have to write their own YAML files according to our template.
+In the current stage of development, pipeline contributors have to write their own YAML files according to our template.
 However in the coming future, Towhee will provides APIs for users to generate the YAML.

-Basically a correct YAML file consists of pipeline name, operators, dataframes.
+Basically a correct YAML file consists of pipeline name, operators, and dataframes.

 - Name: the name of the pipeline, in Towhee, pipelines are distinguished by their authors and names, which means one author cannot create two pipelines with the same name.